 Another tip: some plastics cannot be recycled at all, like #6.
 Look at the label on the plastic to see if it should be discarded in the trash, or if it can be recycled.

 There is an infinite number of ways that you can organize recycling in your home - whether you keep the recycling bins under the sink, on the ground, or mounted to the wall.

-Our tip is to choose the system that is most convenient for you and your family; if recycling becomes too much effort, you will be less likely to recycle items.
+Our tip is to choose a system that is most convenient for you and your family.
+If recycling becomes too much effort, you will be less likely to recycle items.